Canada had 1,681,969 millionaires at the end of 2020.

 How Hard Is it to Become a Millionaire in Canada?

-That’s a hard question to answer because a lot of it depends on your situation.
-Can your parents give you a loan to start a business and put a down payment on a home?
+That’s a difficult question to answer because a lot of it depends on your situation.
+Can your parents give you a loan to start a business or put a down payment on a home?
 Then it might not be that hard.

 Fortunately, there are things we can do to make every dollar stretch further, and save for the future.
 Implementing a simple 50/30/20 budget can help us think more critically about how we spend money.